 For several consumers, failing to read the description is their downfall.
 Most shoppers glance at the item’s photographs then make an order.
 However, several vendors show pictures of an object in perfect condition but mention the flaws in the description.

 Although this isn’t a scam, it is a dishonest technique.
-It is prudent to avoid vendors that engage in this activity.
+Therefore, it is prudent to avoid vendors that engage in this activity.

 Many people dislike purchasing used graphics cards because they don’t know what they’re going to get.
 On the other side, several people consider recycled parts cost-effective and environmentally friendly to improve their CPU build.